loveencounterflow/moonriver/README.md

   * use `$map f` to turn an ordinary synchronous function into a transform
   * a function with two arguments will be called once for each lap; it must return a value that can be used as a transform ( such as a list of values, an iterator, a function with arity 2 and so on)
+* all transforms will be bound to the pipeline they are part of, so from within the function body one can access the `this` property (`@` in CoffeeScript) to access that object.
+Pass in a bound function or a fat arrow function (defined with `=>`) to opt out of `this` (pun intended).
+  * This is one more reason to use higher order functions (factory functions for functions) instead of plain, 'direct' functions for transforms.
+The way this works means if one just passed around a plain function to do work independently in several pipelines (totally doable), then the `this` property in the second and third and so on pipelines would always refere to the *first* pipeline (because a bound function will not get re-bound when its `f.bind()` is called).
+This is surprising and very probably not what one wants.
+Using the factory pattern (`$tf = -> return ( d, send ) -> ...`) avoids this pitfall.

 ## Demo